Open-Building-Management/operating-systems/netbox/README.md

 ~/docker_backups/now/dyndns_data/_data/gandi_ddns_token
 ```

+## use an existing backup of your docker volumes

+Be sure you have a netbox-docker volume with the files from the netbox-docker github repository

-# restore volumes to the target server
+## restore all volumes automatically to the target server

-from the workstation :
+From the workstation, still in the `operating-systems/netbox` folder :

 - stop the docker daemon : `ssh root@ip_target "systemctl stop docker"`